Kleinian Group Attractor

 Transformation 1

-You can also try changing the transformation to one of the built-in Mobius transformations.
-Mobius transformations work especially well in this example because they preserve circles; circles are mapped to circles.
-Note that lines are considered circles with infinite radius.
+Mobius transformations work especially well in these examples because they preserve circles; i.e., circles are mapped to circles.

 • Mobius Transformation - Elliptic